-Confessions are heard on Saturday mornings following the 8:00am mass and at other times by appointment (865.588.0249).
-During Advent and Lent, the parish celebrates a communal Rite of Reconciliation.
-The SHC bulletin will post this information closer to the dates.
+Confessions are heard on Saturday mornings following the 8:00 am Mass or by appointment (865.588.0249).
+During Advent and Lent, the parish celebrates a Community Penance Service.

-Youth are prepared for First Penance at Sacred Heart Cathedral School and in the CCD Religious Education classes prior to making First Communion in second grade.
+Youth are prepared for First Penance in the Cathedral School and in the Cathedral Kids classes prior to making First Communion in second grade.

 Has it been a while since your last confession?
-Wondering how to prepare the Sacrament of Reconciliation?
+Not to worry!
+Check out the video or read on…

 How to Go to Confession